danvzla/agentpm-security-advisor/README.md

 ## About this project

-Built as part of the AgentPM AI portfolio — a collection of agentic AI tools that automate real workflows from cloud infrastructure, networking & security, and telco domains.
+Built as part of the AI portfolio — a collection of AI tools that automate real workflows from cloud infrastructure, networking & security, and telco domains.

 This agent maps directly to security hardening work delivered at VMware Explore and VMUG, where the VCF Security Hardening session was recognized as a top session at VMware Explore Las Vegas 2023.